paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2001-06-01-a_new_medium_for_design.md

 Some may see this as an example that only good sites can be created if they use technologies such as Flash.
 I would disagree, as the website for the band Radiohead aptly demonstrates.
 The design is regularly changed to coincide with the band’s album releases, and each time the site is very much an entity in its own right.
 The site always make the most out of the hypertext nature of the web, letting users make choices and find their own corridors through the site.
 As for content, this is usually in the form of

+{% render 'figure'
-{% render 'quote' with '…sketches and ideas and images that don’t fit in anywhere… It has no news, no gig guide; no useful information at all.
+  content: '> …sketches and ideas and images that don’t fit in anywhere… It has no news, no gig guide; no useful information at all.
 There are a lot of unofficial Radiohead sites that do what we don’t.
 We link to them because they’re useful and we aren’t.'
   caption: 'Stanley Donwood, co-creator of radiohead.com'
 %}